-Tractor trailers are made even more unsafe by the fact that they haul extremely heavy freight for long runs, and rely fully on the alertness of a driver who could be on the road for hours each day.
+Tractor-trailers are made even more unsafe by the fact that they haul extremely heavy freight for long runs, and rely fully on the alertness of a driver who could be on the road for hours each day.
 If you have been injured in an accident with a truck in the Springdale area, you may now be stuck with medical bills, unable to work, or suffering from your injuries.
 Those who are less fortunate may have lost loved ones.
-This guide from Ken Kieklak, Attorney at Law will hopefully help you understand your options and get the help you need to focus on recovery.
+If you have been in a truck accident or if a loved one was hurt, call our Springdale, AR truck accident attorneys at (479) 316-0438.

 Trucks are much bigger and heavier than other cars on the road – even large SUVs and pickup trucks.
 They can take around twenty times the stopping distance of other cars, or significantly longer when the road is wet or icy.
 When a car is hit by a truck, the effects can be devastating.
-The Insurance Institute for Highway Safety reports that in 2015, in truck crashes that ended in fatalities, 97% of those fatalities were drivers and passengers in the other cars, not the trucks.
+The National Highway Traffic Safety Administration’s preliminary report for 2020 indicates that 4,895 individuals were killed in accidents involving larger commercial trucks.

 On top of this, trucking has a lot of incentives to create even more dangerous practices.
 While the federal government does place limits on how much a truck and a driver can drive in a week, there are incentives to break these rules.
 The more freight a truck can haul, and the longer a truck and driver can stay on the road, the more money a trucking company can make.
 Driver’s may be willing to break these rules, too, because of the promise of greater pay.

 Even more worrying is the condition of truck drivers during long trips.
 The minimum required rest period after eleven continuous hours of driving is a ten-hour period.
 Most people who work an eight-hour job can probably guess at the exhaustion a trucker faces after eleven hours of work.
 Even following these rules, a truck driver’s tired driving can be nearly as dangerous as drunk driving.